Video shows woman inside zoo exhibit, where she tried to feed Cheetos to monkeys

 “This is (unfortunately) real,” read the caption of the post.

 Zoo officials found out about the video soon after it was shared.
-“My phone lit up, along with my boss’s,” Zoo Director Joe Montisano said in an interview.
+“My phone lit up, along with my boss’s,” Director Joe Montisano said in an interview.
 He described the woman as “stupid” and “lucky,” and he said zoo officials want her to face charges.

-El Paso Police Department Detective Diane Mack said that the agency is investigating, and that “no arrests have been made yet.”
+El Paso Police Detective Diane Mack said that the agency is investigating, and that “no arrests have been made yet.”

 The woman and the monkeys, Libby and Sunday, apparently were not harmed.
 But Montisano said it could have gone differently.
 He noted that primates have canine teeth and can be aggressive when their territory is invaded.